willisxiong/multitier_aws_infra_using_terraform/README.md

 ![health_status](./alb_health_check.jpeg)

 Now, you can use the domain name of ALB plus port 5000 to verify the result as show in the beginning of the lab.

+At last, remember to destroy all the resources using `terraform destroy`.